Spring walks in West Berkshire

 West Berkshire views can all be enjoyed from the ruins of the 14th century Donnington Castle that stands proudly on the hill’s pinnacle.
 Should your imagination be one to run wild, you can immerse yourself in the history of the site and imagine life at Donnington Castle during a completely different age of rural West Berkshire.

-As the Spring days get longer, you may wish to extend your West Berkshire walk to the nearby Snelsmore Common County Park that’s connected to Donnington Castle via a signposted footpath.
+As the days get longer, you may wish to extend your Sping walks West Berkshire to the nearby Snelsmore Common County Park that’s connected to Donnington Castle via a signposted footpath.

 Snelsmore Common County Park